A certified financial planner (CFP) is a type of financial advisor who has completed specific coursework and training to earn the CFP designation.

 Keep in mind that many advisors require an account minimum, sometimes as high as $250,000, to get started with them.
 However, there are some more accessible options.

 J.P.
-Morgan Personal Advisors service is available for account balances as low as $25,000, and you can enjoy the service without paying an advisory fee for the first 6 months.
+Morgan Personal Advisors service is available for account balances as low as $25,000.

 How to Find a CFP